vkola-lab/kir2024/README.md

-# A web-based tool for real-time adequacy assessment of kidney biopsies
+# Pilot study of a web-based tool for real-time adequacy assessment of kidney biopsies

-This the official repository for the biopsy adequacy assessment tool.
+This work is published in _Kidney International Reports_ (https://www.kireports.org/article/S2468-0249(24)01795-9/fulltext).

 ## Installation
 1. Create a virtual environment `conda create -n medsam python=3.10 -y` and activate it `conda activate medsam`